xylitol — unsafe for dogs

 My dog ate one piece of gum — is that serious?

 Yes.
 Call your vet immediately.
-One piece can cause hypoglycaemia in a small dog.
+One piece can cause hypoglycemia in a small dog.
 Even if your dog seems fine at 30 minutes, liver damage can develop over 24–72 hours.

 Is xylitol toxic to cats?